MEGA-framework/Twitter-Dataset/README.md

 We provide the tweet IDs of the posts on Twitter related to the COVID-19 pandemic.

-In particular, tweets posted between 1 January and 31 May 2021 and containing keywords: ``COVID19", ``COVID", ``Coronavirus", ``Vaccine" and ``Mask" (string matching is case-insensitive) are considered, for a total of 986,446 (some of the tweets had been deleted).
+In particular, tweets posted between 1 January and 31 May 2021 and containing keywords: "COVID19", "COVID", "Coronavirus", "Vaccine" and "Mask" (string matching is case-insensitive) are considered, for a total of 986,446 (some of the tweets had been deleted).

 ## Format